SERG-Delft/delftswa/2021/assignment.md

 Within this repository, each team will have one dedicated project sub-folder to work in.
 Teams should only add changes to their own sub-folder.

 The repo includes all essays written for all projects.
-The essays themselves are writen in [Markdown], and rendered using [Jekyll] on the web, and [pandoc] for creating a pdf and an epub version.
+The essays themselves are writen in [Markdown], and rendered using [Hugo] on the web, and [pandoc] for creating a pdf and an epub version.

 Follow all good software development practices in this repository, such as using issues and milestones for planning, merge requests, review, etc. Show that you are well-organized, and that the teachers can clearly see what you did and what you  are planning to do.